nest/nest-simulator/doc/guides/recording_from_simulations.rst

 `precision`
-  controls the number of decimal places used to write decimal numbers to the output file.
+  controls the number of decimal places used to write decimal numbers to the terminal.

 `time_in_steps`
-  A boolean (default: false) specifying whether to record time in steps, i.e. in integer multiples of the resolution and an offset, rather than just in ms. Please note that a given backend may chose to ignore this setting.
+  A boolean (default: false) specifying whether to print time in steps, i.e. in integer multiples of the resolution and an offset, rather than just in ms.

 Store data to an efficient binary format
 ########################################